Haiti's gang violence crisis: What to know and how to help

 Ongoing violence—and the constant threat of climate-driven disasters such as hurricanes or earthquakes—could rapidly worsen conditions for families already struggling to survive under gang control at a time when funding cuts have left aid capacity at its lowest.

-Meanwhile, the Trump administration has taken steps to reduce protections for Haitians living in the United States, including by cutting Temporary Protected Status for many Haitians from 18 to 12 months, which could force families to return to the crisis in Haiti.
+Meanwhile, the Trump administration has taken steps to reduce protections for Haitians living in the United States, including by cutting Temporary Protected Status (TPS) for many Haitians from 18 to 12 months.
+The government attempted to terminate TPS for Haiti in February 2026 but faced a legal challenge that has temporarily blocked the termination.

 The IRC has a history of providing humanitarian support in Haiti since 2010, working with a strong network of civil society organizations and local actors to respond to the needs of communities affected by internal displacement and longstanding gang violence.
-Since December 2022, our services have focused on cholera prevention for internally displaced people and support for survivors of violence, including gender-based violence.
+Since December 2022, our services have focused on expanding access to healthcare, cholera prevention for internally displaced people, child protection, cash assistance, and support for survivors of violence, including gender-based violence.

 With needs mounting and global funding retreating, urgent support is needed to reach Haitians.